oracle/python-oracledb/doc/src/api_manual/connection.rst

     Returns a new :ref:`cursor object <cursorobj>` using the connection.

+.. method:: Connection.decode_oson(data)

+    Decodes OSON-encoded bytes and returns the object encoded in those bytes.
+    This is useful for fetching columns which have the check constraint ``IS JSON FORMAT OSON`` enabled.

+    .. versionadded:: 2.1.0

+.. method:: Connection.encode_oson(value)

+    Encodes a Python value into OSON-encoded bytes and returns them.
+This is useful for inserting into columns which have the check constraint ``IS JSON FORMAT OSON`` enabled.

+    .. versionadded:: 2.1.0

 .. method:: Connection.getSodaDatabase()

     Returns a :ref:`SodaDatabase <sodadb>` object for Simple Oracle Document